 Your windows and doors are the most likely culprits for energy loss and reducing your home’s efficiency.
-Your old aluminum sliders or even standard vinyl windows allow heat transfer: too much heat loss in the winter and too much coming into the house in the summer!
-Installing high-quality energy efficient windows will ensure energy savings for years to come.
+Your old aluminum sliders or even older standard vinyl windows allow heat transfer: too much heat loss in the winter and too much coming into the house in the summer!
+Installing high-quality energy efficient windows from Pella Western Canada in Edmonton will ensure energy savings for years to come.

 Signs You Need a Window Replacement

 Most windows will let in a little air, but if you have a gentle breeze running through your living room it’s probably time for a window replacement.
 Check your caulking and weather stripping for cracks or leaks.
 Re-sealing them will help and provide a temporary fix, but the best solution is upgrading to energy efficient windows.